Showing posts sorted by relevance for query Finding God in All Things. Sort by date Show all posts

 I'm a gay man in San Francisco.
 I've been living here since 1974.
 I'm a former Jesuit—I’d been in Berkeley studying theology—and when I came out, I stayed.
 I did all the crazy kind of things that people do when they first come out—particularly the men of my generation who were just beginning to do the things we were really capable of in spite of all the discrimination against us.
 I drove a cab for a number of years, and I started a wood shop, perfect for a guy with a degree in theology, but I didn't really feel much like practicing any religion.
 When I met Harvey Milk, I joined the fight for gay rights.
 I had a partner, and we tried to build a life here in gay Mecca.

-In 1988 I met a gay Buddhist priest, Issan Dorsey.
-Friends had told me that he was remarkable guy, but my first impressions were that he was actually rather ordinary, far more effeminate than any of my gay friends, and not in any way “spiritual” as I understood the word.
+In 1988, I met a gay Buddhist priest, Issan Dorsey.
+Friends had told me that he was a remarkable guy, but my first impressions were that he was actually rather ordinary, far more effeminate than any of my gay friends, and not in any way “spiritual” as I understood the word.

-Issan, “Tommy” Dorsey, did have an unusual path to a Zen.
-He had been a professional drag queen, and a heavy drug abuser, which was not terribly out of the ordinary for gay San Franciscans 40 years ago.
+Issan, “Tommy” Dorsey, did have an unusual path to Zen.
+He had been a professional drag queen and a heavy drug abuser, which was not terribly out of the ordinary for gay San Franciscans 40 years ago.
 He was also a very bright, funny, human being, and he had just started an AIDS hospice.
 (He himself died at the Hospice of the disease on September 6, 1990—he’d contracted HIV from his partner, James).
 I was blessed to be able to be with him during the last few years of his life, and helped him create Maitri Home and Hospice for People with HIV.

 I had first moved into the Zen center on Hartford Street to practice meditation, to get away from a relationship that was ending, and to put some perspective around all that.
 Very quickly after I packed my bags, my partner and I closed our business, we made and sold furniture, and ended our relationship.
 So there I was living in this Zen center-hospice, and I started doing some general carpentry work, fixing bathrooms, getting rooms ready for the men who would live with us.
 It just was the next thing to do, right in front of me.
 This quickly lead to finding money to pay for the building materials; then more organizational stuff; and by 1990, I followed Steve Allen as executive director of the hospice.
 Looking back, it was something that my Jesuit training, and everything, prepared me for though I didn't have much experience with non-profits and no experience in health care.